 Understanding the 5 Stages of Team Development for Better Teamwork

-The success of an organization depends on the unity of everyone involved and there are several ways to develop it.
+The success of an organization depends on the unity of everyone involved, and there are several ways to develop it.
 One of the most common and effective ways is by organizing team building activities frequently.
-Through these activities, employees get the chance to know each other and also learn the art of collaboration to solve problems.
-However, we can still see that there are certain teams that outperform the rest.
+Through these activities, employees get the chance to know each other and learn the art of collaboration to solve problems.
+However, we can still see that certain teams outperform the rest.

 These high performing teams not only display exemplary teamwork but also adhere to their organizational goals.
 So what was setting them apart from others despite being through the same process of team building?

 Recommended Read: The Difference Between Teamwork and Team Building

 This is where the topic of team development and its different stages caught everyone’s attention.

 Bruce Tuckman first pitched the primary idea of team development and the various stages of development in 1965 in one of his publications, “Tuckman’s Stages of Group Development.”
 There he segregated the stages of team development into four levels: Forming, Storming, Norming, and Performing.